 Airtricity operates across Northern Ireland and the Republic of Ireland, and is owned by Scottish-based energy company SSE.
-It was the first company to set up in 2010, when switching supplier in Northern Ireland became possible.
+It was the first company to set up when switching supplier in Northern Ireland became possible in 2010.

 There are two companies under the Airtricity umbrella: Airtricity Electricity and Airtricity Gas.

 SSE sources its renewable energy from 28 SSE wind farms across the island of Ireland and claims that over 43% of the electricity it offers to customers is generated from renewable sources.
 The SSE Airtricity Community Fund supports communities around each of the 28 wind farms and, to date, has provided over £3 million of funding for local activities and projects with a focus on energy efficiency and sustainability.

 Our annual energy companies satisfaction survey is based on the opinions of almost 500 energy customers in Northern Ireland.
 As Airtricity supplies gas and electricity separately, we asked customers to rate them separately, too.